 Appointments can be held by video call, by phone or in person at one of our local offices.

-Calculating compensation payouts for loss of limb injuries is rarely straightforward.
+Loss Of Limb Compensation payouts are rarely straightforward.
 Losing a limb can be life-changing, and therefore the long-term effects on the individual’s life must be considered by the Courts when deciding on the appropriate levels of compensation to award.

-The consequences of an accident involving limb loss can range in severity from the partial loss of a finger to the loss of one or multiple limbs.
+The consequences of an accident involving losing a limb can range in severity from the partial loss of a finger to the loss of one or multiple limbs.

-If you, or someone you know, has undergone a surgical procedure to remove a limb as a consequence of medical negligence or have lost a limb in an accident that wasn’t their fault, this is likely to be an extremely emotional and challenging time.
-The impact of the injury itself is often compounded by other factors such as loss of earnings and uncertainty about what lies ahead, then you will be entitled to make a Loss of Limb Compensation Claim.
+If you, or someone you know, has undergone a surgical procedure to remove a limb as a consequence of medical negligence or has lost a limb in an accident that wasn’t their fault, this is likely to be an extremely emotional and challenging time.
+The impact of the injury itself is often compounded by other factors such as loss of earnings and uncertainty about what lies ahead, making Loss Of Limb Claims an essential step to recovery and financial security.

-Call PSR Solicitors' team of Amputation Claim Solicitors to discuss the particulars of your case.
-We will advise you of the viability of your claim and will use our experience and expertise to assess the potential value of your Limb Loss Compensation Payout.
-We can help advise you on the support and adaptations you may require and ensure that they are incorporated as part of your Compensation Claim for Limb Loss.
-We will also put you in touch with our network of medical professionals so that you can access the care support you need.
+We can help advise you on the support and adaptations you may require and ensure that they are incorporated as part of your Loss Of Limb Compensation process.
+We will also connect you with our network of medical professionals so that you can access the care and support you need.

 £225,960 - £281,520